Jackson integral

-In q-analog theory, the Jackson integral series in the theory of special functions that expresses the operation inverse to q-differentiation.
+In q-analog theory, the Jackson integral or q-integral is a series in the theory of special functions that expresses the operation inverse to q-differentiation.

 The Jackson integral was introduced by Frank Hilton Jackson.
 For methods of numerical evaluation, see and Exton (1983).

 Definition

 Let f(x) be a function of a real variable x.
 For a a real variable, the Jackson integral of f is defined by the following series expansion: